-WordPress is, without a doubt, the world’s most popular content management system and powers over 35% of websites on the web.
-With a range of free themes, custom templates and a very large pool of plugins and addons, it’s the swiss army knife of website building platforms.
+WordPress is, without a doubt, the world’s most popular content management system and open source eCommerce platform.
+It powers over 35% of websites on the web.
+With a range of free themes, custom templates, and a very large pool of plugins and addons, it’s the swiss army knife of website building platforms.

 If you also want to make the most of WordPress’ versatility to sell online, Woocommerce a WordPress plugin that is the eCommerce platform you need to be looking into.